Mixture of Linear Models Co-supervised by Deep Neural Networks: Methods

 \subsubsection{Piecewise Linear Approximation of DNN}

 The neural network model $\widetilde{m}(\mathbf{x})$ in Eq. (\ref{eqn:neuralnet}) is non-linear due to the non-linear activation functions $\sigma_l(\cdot)$ at each hidden layer.
-If the outputs at each layer are partitioned such that the non-linearity can be neglected within a cluster, the mapping of DNN from the original input to the prediction is approximately linear for data points that belong to the same cluster across all the layers.
-Since we will build a linear model for each EPIC, we are motivated to cluster the outputs at each layer of the DNN and use this sequence of clustering results to form the final grouping of the original points.
-Because clustering is applied to the outputs of the layers, points that belong to the same cluster are not necessarily close in the original space $\mathcal{X}$.
+If the outputs at each layer are partitioned such that the non-linearity can be neglected within a cluster, the mapping of DNN from the original input to the prediction is approximately linear for data points that belong to the same cluster across all the layers. {\revision It is difficult to find such a partition directly from the original feature space $\mathcal{X}$ because points yielding similar outputs through the DNN layers are not necessarily close in $\mathcal{X}$.
+On the other hand, because the $l$-th hidden layer output $\mathbf{z}^{(l)}$ in DNN is formed by the composite of monotone functions and linear functions of the input, clusters generated based on output $\mathbf{z}^{(l)}$ correspond to polytopes in the input space.
+Within each polytope, the mapping from the input to the output is approximately linear.
+After we conduct clustering of $\mathbf{z}^{(l)}$ at each layer, the final cluster is determined by the sequence of clusters through the layers.
+Within each final cluster, the DNN mapping from the input to the output at every layer is approximately linear, and thus the overall mapping is linear.}

 Let $\{\mathcal{C}^{(l)}_1,\cdots,\mathcal{C}^{(l)}_{K_l}\}$ be a partition of the $l$-th layer outputs of the DNN, where $K_l$ is the number of clusters.
 We call this partition \textit{layer $l$-cells}.
 Then, with layer $l$-cells, we can approximate the $l$-th hidden layer map $h_l(\mathbf{z}^{(l-1)})$ as a piecewise linear function: